merivale/datamap-js/README.md

 set.has([1, 2]) // false - WOT?
 ```

-Maps, meanwhile, are supposed to fix the limitation that regular objects can't themselves have arrays or other objects as property keys.
+Maps, meanwhile, are supposed to fix the limitation that regular objects can't themselves have objects as property keys.
 But what's the point of the built-in `Map` object if you have to keep references to these keys around in order to retrieve the value you associated with them?

 ```js